GrinonBarrett/Taksidos/Core Rules/Creatures/Creatures of the Haze/Enkongedh.md

 **Unarmed Attacks**;

  • Maw: The enkongedh's maw can be used to deliver a biting melee attack while brawling.
-It is not penalized for this attack while brawling and may only perform the attack while brawling .
+It is not penalized for this attack while brawling and may only perform the attack while brawling.

 ---------------------